pages-themes/minimal/index.md

 <h3 align="center"> Three Years of COVID-19 in New York City</h3>
 In the beginning of 2020, a new virus (SARS-CoV-2) spread worldwide causing a global pandemic.
 COVID-19, the disease caused by SARS-CoV-2, quickly dispersed through New York City (NYC).
 To make informed public health decisions, NYC tracked the case and death rate and publicized their data.
-I downloaded all the data from [github](https://github.com/nychealth/coronavirus-data) and created the following figures.
+I downloaded all the data from [NYC - github](https://github.com/nychealth/coronavirus-data) and created the following figures.

 <p align="center">